NadiaJannathNishu/2016-lab-1/README.md

 What happened here?
 Python executed the commands in the file, and the terminated.
 You saw the result, but it was not interactive anymore, but executed in a couple of milliseconds.

 Larger and bigger programs are commonly written using source code files and are not run interactively.
+They will read data from files and wait for user input, etc.

 Another alternative of running Python, however, is through Jupyter Notebooks.
 In this class we'll mainly use notebooks, but you should be aware of the other options we discussed here.